Unpaid Overtime

 • Making employees take work home and then not paying them for that work

-While the FSLA does not specify on which day a workweek must start, employers are not allowed to average hours over a two-week period.
+While the FLSA does not specify on which day a workweek must start, employers are not allowed to average hours over a two-week period.
 Additionally, overtime pay must be paid on the normal pay schedule and on the paycheck associated with the pay period in which the overtime was earned.

 You may have heard the terms "exempt" and "non-exempt" before but aren't sure what these terms mean when it comes to your employment status.
 Non-exempt employees (often referred to as hourly employees) must be paid both the federal minimum wage ($7.25) and, when applicable, overtime pay.
 Exempt employees are generally paid a set salary, regardless of the hours they work.
 Exempt employees are not typically entitled to minimum wage or overtime pay.